mozilla/addons-server/docs/topics/api/github.rst

 GitHub Webhooks
 ===============

-This API provides an endpoint that works with GitHub to provide add-on validation as GitHub webhook.
+This API provides an endpoint that works with GitHub to provide add-on validation as a GitHub webhook.
 This end point is designed to be called specifically from GitHub and will only send API responses back to `api.github.com`.

 To set this up on a GitHub repository you will need to: